Resources / Contractors

 Smart optional coverages

-Commercial Umbrella: Extra liability protection above your GL, auto, and workers comp limits.
+Commercial Umbrella: Extra liability protection above your GL, auto, and work comp limits.
 Often required by GCs on larger projects.

 Installation Floater: Covers materials and fixtures you've purchased but haven't installed yet.
 Common for remodelers and anyone buying materials before install.

 Professional Liability / E&O: Covers claims related to professional advice, design errors, or failure to perform.
-Relevant for contractors who do design-build work.
+Relevant for design-build work.

 Cyber Liability: If you store customer data, process payments, or use connected systems on job sites.